Rapptz/gum/docs/api/video/window.rst

             A window that supports high-DPI if available.

+    .. function:: window(const std::string& title, const SDL_DisplayMode& display, uint32_t f = 0)
-    .. function:: window(const std::string& title, int width, int height, uint32_t f = 0)
+                  window(const std::string& title, int width, int height, uint32_t f = 0)

-        Creates a window with a title and a height and width.
+        Creates a window with a title and a display mode or width and height.
+The :class:`display_mode` is used for retrieving the height and the width of the window.
 Initialisation flags could also be specified, but they default to zero.
 If window creation fails then :class:`error` is thrown.
 Also creates a hardware accelerated renderer to render things into the window.
 If creation of this renderer fails, then